pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 To make sure the city actually knows when a unit is vacant again a central database can be used.
 There, landlords register their property and if a new tenant signs a contract she has to report that to the city.
 Thus, only if a tenant is living in a unit the status is set to *used*.

 The problem here is we don't know automatically when a unit becomes vacant.
 Tenants might move within the same city and we could deduce that information but they might also leave the city.
-It would need an at least nationwide database to capture most movements - excluding emigrants.
+It would need an at least nationwide database to capture most movements.
 Another solution could be to require the landlord to report the vacancy but here she could just decide not to do so as is already the case.

 ### Restrict Holiday apartments
 As already discussed Hamburg enforces laws on apartment usage.
 A tenant or landlord is only allowed to let his private flat as holiday apartment for 8 weeks a year and only by registering every holiday rent.
 AirBnB (or any such platforms) has to make sure that a landlord or tenant providing a flat has registered her flat and got a valid allowance [10].